-To remove Crop or any other effect, click the star icon on the clip to show the list of applied effects and filters.
-In the list, select Crop and click the Remove button to discard the effect.
+- 1. Click the star icon on the clip to show the list of applied effects and filters: - 2.
+A tab will open above the toolbar.
+Find the Crop effect and click the cross button X next to it to discard the effect.